 - Take lots of great photos.

 - Learn how to price on eBay.

 - Follow eBay’s recommendations for a great title.

 Following those steps should be plenty to get your item sold.
 If you don’t get any bites, though, then see our article on eBay SEO for more advanced tips.

 How Do I Go Beyond Selling Unwanted Gifts on eBay?

-It’s easy to get addicted to eBay after making your first sale!
+It’s easy to get addicted after making your first sale!
 If you want to start building a business, see our articles on eBay business models and selling on eBay for beginners.
-A year from now, you might be successfully self-employed!
+A year from now, you might go from selling unwanted gifts on eBay to being successfully self-employed!